Sameer Verma: Personal

 Verma hails from a sport-loving family.
 His parents live in Dhar district in Madhya Pradesh.
 He followed in the footsteps of his brother Sourabh Varma, who is also an internationally ranked badminton player, and took up badminton as a sport at a very young age.
 He soon moved to the Gopichand Badminton Academy in Hyderabad to train under coach and former Indian player Pullela Gopichand.
-Sameer Verma has been an inspiration for the young badminton players as he has depicted good ethics and hardworking values for the upcoming players in the field.

 Awards

 He has been awarded the Vikram Award in the year 2016 for badminton by Madhya Pradesh.
 He has also been the recipient for the Eklavya Award in 2009 for badminton by Madhya Pradesh.
 Additionally, Sameer Verma has been nominated for the Sportsman of the Year in Racquet Sport (2018) at the Sportstar Aces Awards supported by Supreme Committee of Delivery and Legacy and Emerging Sportsman of the Year by Indian Sports Honors (2017), Organised by Virat Kohli Foundation.